David Peralta Preview, Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including David Peralta (.111 on-base percentage in past 10 games, 182 points below season-long percentage), take on starter Ryan Feltner and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+The Los Angeles Dodgers, including David Peralta (.097 on-base percentage in past 10 games, 194 points below season-long percentage), take on starter Noah Davis and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Giants.
+In his previous appearance, he went 1-for-6 with two RBI against the Rockies.

 Sportsbook Promo Codes